MicrosoftDocs/quantum-docs/articles/provider-global-availability.md

 ---
 author: bradben
-description: A list of Azure Quantum hardware providers and their availability by country/region. ms.author: brbenefield ms.date: 07/12/2023 ms.service: azure-quantum ms.subservice: core
+description: Check out the list of countries and regions where each of the Azure Quantum providers are available. ms.date: 06/12/2024 ms.service: azure-quantum ms.subservice: core
 ms.topic: feature-availability
 no-loc: [target, targets]
 title: Global availability of Azure Quantum providers
 uid: microsoft.quantum.provider-availability

+#customer intent: As a quantum developer, I want to know which quantum hardware providers are available in my country/region so that I can choose the best provider for my quantum computing needs.
 ---

 # Global availability of Azure Quantum providers

-The availability of the quantum computing providers IonQ, Quantinuum, and Rigetti varies based on the country/region where your billing account is registered.
+The availability of the quantum computing providers IonQ, Pasqal, Quantinuum, and Rigetti varies based on the country/region where your billing account is registered.
 Select the tab for each provider to view its availability by country/region.

 ## [IonQ](#tab/tabid-ionq)